Did Anthony Scaramucci Reveal Reince Priebus To Be White House Leaker? Mooch Hints Trump Knows Leaker Identity

 — Trump Super PAC ???????? (@TrumpSuperPAC) July 27, 2017

 Scaramucci also suggested at the end of the interview that President Trump himself knows who the leakers are.
-It remains to be seen whether Scaramucci or Trump will seek public retaliation against Preibus for any suspected White House leaks.
+It remains to be seen whether Scaramucci or Trump will seek public retaliation against Priebus for any suspected White House leaks.

 [Featured Image by Alex Brandon/AP Images]